SKIP TO PAGE CONTENT

 FAFSA info

 The application is administered by the Department of Education.
-After you fill out the information, it gets sent to your college’s financial aid office and is used to help understand how much you can afford to pay for college.
-Enter our School Code 042485 to ensure we received your FAFSA.
+After you fill out the information, it gets sent to your college’s Financial Aid Office and is used to help understand how much you can afford to pay for college.
+Enter our School Code 042485 to ensure we receive your FAFSA.

 Upon completing the form, a document called the Student Aid Report (SAR) is generated.
 This document provides insight about your Expected Family Contribution (EFC) for your education.
-Don’t worry when you receive this number!
-It’s just an estimate and it’s not actually what you will have to pay for school.
-Instead, it’s just an estimate for your college of choice to help understand what type of funding options you may need.
+Don’t worry when you receive this number, it’s not actually what you will have to pay for school.
+It’s an estimate based on your school of choice to helps understand what types of funding options you may need.

 Complete the FAFSA